 Abdominal bloating or cramps

 The risk for malignant disease is increased in patients with celiac disease.
 These malignancies include adenocarcinoma of the oropharynx, esophagus, pancreas, small and large bowel, and hepatobiliary tract.
-Other malignancies with an increased incidence in patients with celiac disease are enteropathy-associated T-cell lymphoma with a poor prognosis and T- and B-cell non-Hodgkin lymphoma.
+Other malignancies with an increased incidence in patients with celiac disease are enteropathy-associated T-cell lymphoma, which has a poor prognosis, and T- and B-cell non-Hodgkin lymphoma.

 A study in Sweden reported increased cataract risk (hazard ratio = 1.28) in patients with celiac disease compared with age-matched and sex-matched controls.